tatimunizz/my-money/readme.md

 I have choose working with Javascript, using Nodejs framework and a few libraries such as express and date-fns.
 For the database, I really enjoy working with MongoDB.

-It stills under development.
-Next steps: fix status code of some of the requests; make e2e tests, probably using jest, or native Nodejs test runner.

 This documentation was made using the [doc-maker cli](https://github.com/cesargos/cli-doc-maker) that takes Postman doc and transforms to a readme.md for github.